larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 channel import [OPTIONS]

-  Import channels from a CSJ document.
+  Import channels from a CSV document

-  A CSJ document is like a CSV document, but each field is valid JSON.

-  Use --sync to delete channels on the radio that do not exist in the input
-  document.

 Options:
   -i, --input FILENAME
-  -s, --sync
+  -s, --sync            Delete channels from the radio that do not exist in
+                        input
-  -c, --channels TEXT
+  -c, --channels TEXT   Specify a single chanel (-c 1) or a range of channels
+                        (-c 1:10)
+  --continue            Continue to import channels if there is an error
   --help                Show this message and exit.
 ```